ERP Software Development for Jacksonville Logistics and Finance Operators

 Exactly what you get

 A working ERP core that treats your real Jacksonville workflow as the design center: container events from JAXPORT terminals flowing into chargeable records, a reconciliation layer your finance back office trusts, and a portal that answers the status questions your customers keep calling about.
 You also get the integration plumbing into your legacy EDI that no NetSuite connector ships with, plus the documentation and access so a future team (yours or another agency) can maintain it.
-Adjacent systems worth scoping alongside it: a dedicated inventory management software layer, a business intelligence dashboard over the ledger, and a supply chain software module if you coordinate beyond your own walls.
+Adjacent systems worth scoping alongside it: a dedicated inventory management software layer, a business intelligence (BI) dashboard over the ledger, and a supply chain software module if you coordinate beyond your own walls.

 How to choose a developer in Jacksonville